Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Complete minimal surfaces in with finite total curvature

-In order to prove that $\Sigma$ is a two ends model surface, it is enough to prove that $\Sigma_0^*$ is a vertical graph over $\mathcal{D}$, with infinite data on $C_0$ and zero data on the two sides $b_1^*$ and $b_2^*$ (see \cite{P}).
+In order to prove that $\Sigma$ is a horizontal catenoid, it is enough to prove that $\Sigma_0^*$ is a vertical graph over $\mathcal{D}$, with infinite data on $C_0$ and zero data on the two sides $b_1^*$ and $b_2^*$ (see \cite{P}).

 We call $\sigma $ the reflection in $\hi2 \times \R$ across the vertical geodesic containing $b_3^*$.

 Since $\Sigma_0^*$ is parametrized by $U_0$, the interior of $\ov \Sigma_0^* \cup \sigma(\Sigma_0^*) $ is parametrized by